NaomiProject/naomi-docs/setup/profile.md

 - **Phonetisaurus executable** Typically best to go with default.

 ## Print Transcript
-This setting is used to tell Naomi to print out a transcript of conversations.
+This setting is used to tell Naomi to display a transcript of conversations.
 It is especially useful for troubleshooting problems with the passive and active speech to text engines.
 Both the passive and active passes will be printed with a "<" indicating the passive engine transcribe result and "<<" indicating the active engine transcribe result. ">>" indicates something naomi